SDBowen/auto-tripping/README.md

 ## Getting Started

 This project is currently under active development.
-The development environment is being hosting at [coming soon]
+The development environment is being hosting at [https://safe-fortress-88475.herokuapp.com]

 The database has been seeded with test data.
 The accounts below are used to test user roles: